sybrew/the-seo-framework/readme.txt

 TODO: Follow progression of https://github.com/Automattic/jetpack/pull/9912, and see if we might need to implement it ourselves.
 	Track/adjust readme changes: --JETPACK
 TODO: Regression: Title compatibility --UltimateMember has been fixed thus far.
+TODO: Regression?: Title quotes are double escaped in JS.

 * **For everyone:**
 	* **Added:**